 - Tag your Instance Name

 3. Create Elastic IP

-Basically Elastic IP are public ip which is required to access instance from public network.
-To allocate a new elastic ip.
+Basically Elastic IP is public IP, which is required to access the instance from public networks.
+To allocate a new Elastic IP.

 - Go to VPC DashBoard